- Arnold GPU is a beta feature, intended to give users an early look into what is coming and a chance to test Arnold GPU and provide feedback.

 - Arnold GPU is not intended for use in production.

-- Please use Arnold Answers if you have any technical problems, questions, or feedback on Arnold GPU.
+- Please use Arnold Answers if you have any technical problems, question, or feedback on Arnold GPU.

-Arnold 5.3 and later includes a beta version of GPU-accelerated rendering.
+Arnold 5.3 includes a beta version of GPU-accelerated rendering.
 This beta feature is known as "Arnold GPU".
 Arnold GPU is part of Arnold, so you can choose to render on the CPU or GPU, without changing renderers.
-Arnold GPU is based on the NVIDIA OptiX framework and is optimized to leverage NVIDIA RTX technology.

 The Arnold GPU beta supports a set number of Arnold features, including arbitrary shading networks, SSS, hair, atmospherics, instancing, and procedurals.
-See here for a detailed list of Arnold GPU features and known limitations.
+See here for a detailed list of features and known limitations.

 Recommended NVIDIA drivers:

-You can easily switch between CPU and GPU with a single click.
-In the Arnold plugins, you'll find a new Render Device setting in the Render Settings > System section.
+You can easily switch between CPU and GPU with a single click in the Arnold ROP.

 Matching Noise on CPU and GPU